 When you take a delivery of wood pellets, your supplier tells you how much they have delivered, and charges you for it.
 How do you know that they have actually delivered what they say they have?
 If they haven't, you could be paying more than you think for your energy.

 The importance of accurate weighing of blown wood pellets

 You rely on the accuracy of your supplier's weighing equipment (known as a weigh-loader on a truck).
 But the reality is that standard on-board weighing equipment is not accurate.

 Weigh-loaders can be certified by Trading Standards as Legal for Trade.
-This means that they have gone through rigorous tests to ensure that they give accurate readings across the range of measurements.
-They receive a certificate and a sticker to show that they are sufficiently accurate to be used for charging customers and to prevent any tampering with the settings.
+This means that they have gone through rigorous tests to ensure that they give accurate readings across the range of measurements, and the readings cannot be materially affected by the conditions nor by the operator.
+They receive a certificate and a sticker to show that they are sufficiently accurate and dependable to be used for charging customers and to prevent any tampering with the settings.

 If your supplier's weigh-loader is Legal for Trade, it should have a visible sticker containing the following components:

 - Green M sticker

 - The weigh-loader's accuracy class.
 Class III means a minimum of 500 "verification scale intervals" (i.e. accurate steps) between zero and the maximum weight.
 The scale in the picture weighs up to 20,000 kg (Max1), so to meet the requirements of Class III it should be able to weigh accurately in at least 40 kg steps.
 This one (as for all our Legal for Trade weigh-loaders) actually measures in 20 kg steps (e1), i.e. twice as accurate as the minimum required for Class III.